40843245/GitHub-workflow-tutorial/workflow/tutorial/CH4 -- structure of workflowin yaml.md

-# CH4 -- explanation of workflow in yaml
+# CH4 -- structure of workflow in yaml
 ## objectives
 You will know